Robyn Blumner

-Robyn Ellen Blumner (born 1961) is an opinion columnist, civil rights expert and the current president and chief executive officer (CEO) of the secular educational organization Center for Inquiry (CFI) and executive director of the Richard Dawkins Foundation for Reason and Science.
+Robyn Ellen Blumner (born May 14, 1961) is an American attorney, civil rights expert and the current president and chief executive officer (CEO) of the secular educational organization Center for Inquiry (CFI) and executive director of the Richard Dawkins Foundation for Reason and Science.
 She holds a J.D. degree and worked for several years as director of local affiliates of the American Civil Liberties Union advocating for civil liberties and civil rights before becoming a newspaper columnist and editorial writer in Florida.

-Early life
+Early life and education

-Blumner was born May 14, 1961 in Queens, New York City.
+Blumner was born May 14, 1961, in Queens, New York City.
 Her parents were teachers and politically active union members, her mother being a registered Democrat, her father being an independent voter who occasionally voted Republican.
 Her grandmother had been awarded a law degree but had not practised, as women in those days were unable to obtain an apprenticeship to practice law.

 Both her parents were Jewish, with her father actively practising.
-In an interview with the Richard Dawkins Foundation she states that she began questioning religion around age 11 and stopped attending Hebrew school and did not have Bat Mitzvah.
-Nevertheless, she acknowledges a shared Jewish identity and said, “A belief in god is not essential to being Jewish.
-Humanist values were far more important than religious practice to Jewish identity.”
+In an interview with the Richard Dawkins Foundation she states that she began questioning religion around the age of 11, stopped attending Hebrew school and did not have a Bat Mitzvah.
+Nevertheless, she acknowledges a shared Jewish identity and said: "A belief in god is not essential to being Jewish.
+Humanist values were far more important than religious practice to Jewish identity."

-She was raised in Glen Cove, Long Island and became interested in politics from a young age, leafleting for Senator George McGovern during his 1972 presidential campaign and organizing the Young Democrats while at school.
+She was raised in Glen Cove, Long Island, and became interested in politics from a young age, leafleting for Senator George McGovern during his 1972 presidential campaign and organizing the Young Democrats while at school.

-In 1982 she was awarded a BA in Industrial and labor relations from Cornell University.
-From there she went to New York University School of Law and in 1985 completed a J.D. degree.
-While studying for that degree she began working for the American Federation of State, County, and Municipal Employees and the Staten Island Rapid Transit Operating Authority where she became assistant director of labor-management relations.
+In 1982 she was awarded a B.A. degree in Industrial and labor relations from Cornell University.
+From there, she went to New York University School of Law and in 1985 completed a J.D. degree.
+While studying for that degree, she began working for the American Federation of State, County, and Municipal Employees and the Staten Island Rapid Transit Operating Authority, where she became assistant director of labor-management relations.

-Around the same time Blumner first became active as a volunteer in the American Civil Liberties Union where she became absorbed by The Reproductive Freedom Project and soon decided that civil liberties was a field she wanted to pursue.
+Around the same time, Blumner first became active as a volunteer in the American Civil Liberties Union where she became absorbed by The Reproductive Freedom Project and soon decided that civil liberties was a field she wanted to pursue.